bezzad/Downloader/README.md

     MinimumSizeOfChunking = 1024,
     // Before starting the download, reserve the storage space of the file as file size, the default value is false ReserveStorageSpaceBeforeStartingDownload = true,
+    // Get on demand downloaded data with ReceivedBytes on downloadProgressChanged event EnableLiveStreaming = false,
     // config and customize request headers
     RequestConfiguration =
     {